nbusseneau/hephaistos/README.md

 # Under the hood

-By default, Hades uses a fixed 1920x1080 internal resolution (viewport) with anamorphic scaling (i.e. it can only played at 16:9, no matter the display resolution).
+By default, Hades uses a 1920x1080 internal resolution (viewport) with static scaling (i.e. it can only played at 16:9, no matter the display resolution).

 To bypass this limitation, Hephaistos patches the game's files with an ad-hoc viewport computed depending on chosen resolution and scaling algorithm: